 News | Featured Article

-Adler University President Raymond E. Crossman, Ph.D., will be honored as one of the 2020 inductees to the Chicago LGBT Hall of Fame during a virtual ceremony in October.
-Inductees are recognized for their significant contributions to the well-being of Chicago’s LGBTQ community.
+Adler University President Raymond E. Crossman, Ph.D., was honored as one of the 2020 inductees to the Chicago LGBT Hall of Fame during a virtual ceremony on October 13.

 Joshua R. Wolff, Ph.D., who teaches for the Clinical Psychology (Psy.D.) program in Chicago, was recently interviewed by Psychology Today on the importance of psychology in addressing social issues in the face of COVID-19.

 Adler University will continue virtual instruction on its ground campuses in Chicago and Vancouver through the spring term, due to COVID-19 precautions.

 Megan Hasselroth, M.A. ’16, was interviewed by NPR about her role as Executive Director of Lead(h)er, a nonprofit mentoring program focused on career and community development for women.

 The Community Restorative Justice Hubs, a partner of the Institute on Public Safety and Social Justice at Adler University, recently launched a public awareness campaign to share how investing in restorative justice can improve the health and well-being of communities.